joe-delaney/NBA-Stat-Dashboard/README.md

 # Background
 The NBA Statistics Dashboard provides the average NBA fan with the ability to manipulate and analyze player-specific data in an easy and interactive way.
 The goal of this dashboard is to allow users to understand the NBA data trends and player comparisons that they are the most interested in.
 Users will have complete control to select any past or present NBA players and compare them across a variety of seasons, metrics, and data visualizations (see the **Functionality & MVP** and **Bonus** sections for more info).

+# Technologies, Libraries, APIs
+This project will be implemented with the following technologies:
+* The D3 library to render the data visualizations
+* The balldontlie API to source the NBA statistics data
+* Webpack and Babel to bundle and transpile the source Javascript code
+* npm to manage project dependencies

 # Functionality & MVPs
 With the NBA Statistics Dashboard, users will be able to:
 * Search for past or present NBA players by name